el634dev/react-stock/README.md

 3. Run npm or yarn start in the terminal to see your project in your browser

 4. Start coding your stock tracker in your code editor
+# License Note
+You can use the code just say where it came from